Road Safety Week is approaching fast (but keeping within the speed limits of course!).

 - Finally put all the designs on a large display board with some ‘fluorescent for day, reflective for night’ titles and let everyone see their bright ideas.

-Designs shown were created by pupils from Park Road Junior School, Kettering (many years ago!).
+Designs shown were created by pupils from Park Road Infant School, Kettering (many years ago!).

 2. Twilight Trails